keithstric/angular-boilerplate-material/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
 This is purely a boilerplate with authentication pages.
 I think mainly is an example layout more than anything else as there isn't a defined backend.

+## Things to change

+Upon first configuration you will want to change the following items:

+* `package.json` - The name field.
+This is used to drive the site title, header title and localStorage/sessionStorage prefix

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.